Szzzzzzzzzzzz/Sprinters/README.md

 ### Ver 2.28 Iteration 2
 15/9/2020
-Modify the button's css style in GUIDE TO SETUP ACCOUNT'page.
+Modify the button's css style in GUIDE TO SETUP ACCOUNT's page.
 ### Ver 2.27 Iteration 2
 15/9/2020
 Modify the button's css style in CHILDREN VACCINATION's page.